1988 United States presidential election in Alabama

 The 1988 United States presidential election in Alabama took place on November 8, 1988.
 All fifty states, and the District of Columbia, were part of the 1988 presidential election.
 Alabama voters chose nine electors to the Electoral College, which selected the president and vice president.
 Alabama was won by incumbent United States Vice President George H. W. Bush of Texas, who was running against Massachusetts Governor Michael Dukakis.
 Bush ran with Indiana Senator Dan Quayle as Vice President, and Dukakis ran with Texas Senator Lloyd Bentsen.

-Alabama weighed in for this election as 11% more Republican than the national average.
-The presidential election of 1988 was a very partisan election, with more than 99 percent of the electorate voting for either the Democratic or Republican parties.
 The vast majority of counties in Alabama voted for Bush, with the major exception being the Black Belt, which with its predominantly African-American populace voted overwhelmingly Democratic.
 Macon County had been the most Democratic in the nation in 1980 and 1984, and it was Dukakis’ sixth-best county in the nation with a margin of over four-to-one for the Massachusetts Governor.

-As of the 2020 election, this is the last time any presidential candidate won every congressional district in Alabama.
-Bush also remains the last Republican candidate to win the heavily black 7th congressional district.
-Bush won the election in Alabama with a victorious 20-point landslide.
-Alabama remained, in this election, very much a part of the Republican stronghold of the Deep South.
-The election results in Alabama are reflective of a nationwide political re-consolidation of the base for the Republican Party, which took place throughout the 1980s.
-Through the passage of some very controversial economic programs, spearheaded by then President Ronald Reagan (called, collectively, "Reaganomics"), the mid-to-late 1980s saw a period of economic growth and stability.
-The hallmark of Reaganomics was, in part, the wide-scale deregulation of corporate interests, and tax cuts for the wealthy.

-Dukakis ran on a socially liberal platform, and advocated for higher economic regulation and environmental protection.
-Bush, alternatively, ran on a campaign of continuing the social and economic policies of former President Reagan – which gained him much support with conservatives and people living in rural areas.
-Additionally, while the economic programs passed under Reagan, and furthered under Bush and Bill Clinton, may have boosted the economy for a brief period, they are criticized by many analysts as "setting the stage" for economic troubles in the United States after 2007, such as the Great Recession.
+Campaign

+Primary

+Al Gore won 64% of the white vote.
+The racial composition of the Democratic primary was 55% white and 45% black, and 48% of white voters participated in the Republican primary.

+General

+John Baker, the chair of the Alabama Democratic Party, criticized the Democratic campaign stating that he didn't "believe that the Dukakis campaign could have run a worse campaign than they've run".
+Richard Arrington Jr., the mayor of Birmingham and national co-chair of Dukakis' campaign, stated that the campaign gave up on Alabama.
+In November The Birmingham News reported that Bush had an approval rating of 51% against a disapproval of 26% among Alabama voters while Dukakis held an approval rating of 28% against a disapproval rating of 43%.

+Among white voters, 71% supported Bush while 28% supported Dukakis.

+The Democrats maintained their control over the Alabama House of Representatives, with 93 seats to the Republican's 12 seats, and Alabama Senate, with 31 seats to the Republican's 4 seats, despite Bush's victory in the presidential race.
+All five incumbent Democratic members of the United States House of Representatives were reelected.